 PMP_VIS4 – Controls visibility of speed/stroke setpoint controls and indicators.
 Set to 0 if device does not have a speed/stroke setpoint.

 PMP_SRV – If the device is located on a remote InTouch Server, then this indirect tag must be changed to point at that server.
-By default it looks at the Hot Backup Pair Configuration for the local system.
+By default, it looks at the Hot Backup Pair Configuration for the local system.